datasci-w266/2022-summer-main/project/README.md

 The project is expected to be significantly more work than each of the assignments, as you’ll need to do planning and research as well as implement much of the code framework to process data, run experiments, generate plots, etc. How to manage all of this?
 Start early! (and, ask lots of questions!)

 We’ll set several milestones to check in along the way:
-- [2%] **Project proposal**
+- [2%] **Project Proposal**
 - [0%] **Milestone (optional)**
-- [98%] **Writeup and Final Presentation**
+- [98%] **Write-Up and Final Presentation**

-### Our expectations of you
+### Our Expectations of You

-As a student in a gradulate level course, you are responsible for seeking out help when your project is stuck.
+As a student in a graduate level course, you are responsible for seeking out help when your project is stuck.
 There is significant support available if you seek it out.
 Do not wait for us to provide feedback on deliverables to take action.
 If you're looking for a formal way to seek this help, skip down to the Milestone section.

 ### Rubric Dimensions